thala192/portfolio-3/README.md

 ## Project Structure

-The project structure is organized as follows:
+The project structure is organized as follow

-`plaintext
 .
 ├── .github/
 │   └── workflows/